Business Studies and Computing

 KS4 Overview (what is taught in KS4)

-ICT is a popular option choice for study in Years 10 and 11, with it being compulsory for all students in Year 9.
-The course, which is available at KS4, is the ECDL course which will offer students the ability to develop their ICT literacy skills; however they are assessed in 4 module exams which make up this subject.
+ICT is a popular option choice for study in Years 10 and 11, with it being compulsory for all students in Year 10.
+The course, which is currently available at KS4, is the ECDL course which will offer students the ability to develop their ICT literacy skills; however they are assessed in 4 module exams which make up this subject.
 These exams will take place at various stages throughout the course.
+Y11 Students are currently following the BTEC First Award in ICT which comprises of a mix of coursework and examination units which have to be undertaken.